 From testing acids on metals, to extensive research and using microscopes to investigate signs of life, the Year 6 pupils were able to identify how the two separate samples were from different periods in the planet’s life, and how comparing the samples showed the effects of pollution.

-As well as providing the children to experience hands-on Science in a laboratory, the event also taught an important lesson about the impact of pollution and the fact that we need to be conscientious and considerate to look after our planet.
+As well as providing the children with an opportunity to experience hands-on Science in a laboratory, the event also taught an important lesson about the impact of pollution and the fact that we need to be conscientious and considerate to look after our planet.